EpicWiz/JS-BigInteger-and-Normal-Calculator/README.md

 ### More to come.

-For now the "+/-", "%", and "." logic needs to be built and are currently disabled.
+For now the "%" logic needs to be built and is currently disabled.
 Future plans include scientific calculator functionality. -- When I have time --